ifurusato/ros/README.rst

 Further Information
 *******************

-This project is part of the _New Zealand Personal Robotics (NZPRG)_ "Robot Operating System", not to be confused with other "ROS" projects.
 For more information check out the `NZPRG Blog <https://robots.org.nz/>` and `NZPRG Wiki <https://service.robots.org.nz/wiki/>`.

 Please note that the documentation in the code will likely be more current